Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M952: Set CAN-FD expansion board address and/or normal data rate

+Some CAN-connected expansion boards are too small to carry address selection switches.
+Such boards default to a standard address, which can be changed using this command.

 ### Parameters

 * **Bn** Existing CAN address of expansion board to be changed, 1 to 125.